-Wearable technology is at the forefront of Internet of things (IoT), as it has been quickly adopted in smart devices and computers.
-Wearable Technology (Wearables)is a type of electronic device that is worn as accessories which are embedded in clothing, implanted in user’s body and sometimes even tattooed on the skin.
+Wearable technology is at the forefront of the Internet of things (IoT), as it has been quickly adopted in smart devices and computers.
+Wearable Technology (Wearables)is a type of electronic device that is worn as accessories that are embedded in clothing, implanted in the user’s body, and sometimes even tattooed on the skin.
 Wearable technology has greater advantages and implementations in navigation systems, healthcare, and advanced textiles.

-Wearables are electronic devices incorporated into daily use products that are comfortably worn on a body with added enhancements for tracking many big data information on a real-time basis.
-They are equipped with specially designed motion sensors which can capture the snapshots of your day to day activity and update that information by syncing with mobile devices or laptop computers.
+Wearables are electronic devices incorporated into daily use products that are comfortably worn on a body with added enhancements for tracking much big data information on a real-time basis.
+They are equipped with specially designed motion sensors that can capture the snapshots of your day-to-day activity and update that information by syncing with mobile devices or laptop computers.